-By principle, WEC Members expect that the same equal standards and practices apply in relation to protective measures, vaccination and testing policies to agency workers as to the clients' / user companies' personnel.
+By principle, WEC Members expect that the same equal standards and practices apply to agency work personnel as to the clients' / user companies' personnel.

 And by principle, WEC Members fully respect patient confidentiality and the privacy of staff and agency workers with regards to their personal health choices.